HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 - Convolutional Neuronal Networks in combination with quantum mechanics are novel to this approach, as they were only applied to image recognition.

-- comparison of error rates, noise mitigation (in gates and measurement?)?

-- execution speed of a quantum simulator running on a classical computer compared to a quantum computer running at IBM Q Experience (using the Big-O Notation or with pure computation time?)?

-- Explore the opportunities for mapping a the state of a complex game into the current Qiskit environment.
+- Explore the opportunities for mapping the state of a complex game into the current Qiskit environment.

-- The proposal bring interest in the fields of quantum machine learning as we applied QCNNs, quantum algorithms because we used the Grover´s algorithm and in quantum games since we are making an IA to play against the user.
+- The proposal brings interest in the fields of quantum machine learning as we applied QCNNs, quantum algorithms because we used the Grover´s algorithm and in quantum games since we are making an AI to play against the user.

 - In the near-term we are trying to create a playable game with limited and reduced rules.
 This rules could be based on quantum or hybrid algorithms.

 - In the long-term we will be able to finish a complete game with at least the same amount of rules we have in the classical algorithm and with better performance and efficiency.

 - Also the proposal shows an approach that can realistically implement a working prototype within the given time frame of 4 weeks.
+- (optional?) comparison of error rates, noise mitigation (in gates and measurement?)?

+- (optional?)
+Execution speed of a quantum simulator running on a classical computer compared to a quantum computer running at IBM Q Experience (using the Big-O Notation or with pure computation time?)?

 ## Criterion 3 - Implementation
 Weight: 30.00%